 Man-la-kia is situated at the south of Champa; with a fair wind one may arrive in eight days in the strait of Linga, and then it is today more in the west.
 It supposed to be the old country of Tun Sun, and the Kora Fusara of the Tang dynasty.

-The word "Man-la-kia" might be a corruption of the "man-la-tche", meaning the country of the Man king.
+The word "Man-la-kia" might be a corruption of the "Man-la-tche", meaning the country of the Man king.
 It is consistent with the word "Minangkapaw", the Malay transcription of the Sanskrit word "Manangpura" (Man-ang-pura) that was an ancient reference to Sri Dharmaraja.
 Its reference as Tun-sun (Tian sun), meaning the descendant of the Tians in ancient Chinese text also supports the same legacy.
 The next passage obviously described the latest political development of the country.

 There was no king in the country, and it was not called a kingdom, but it was belonged to Siam, to which it paid an annual tribute of forty taels of gold, and other things.

 The passage agrees with the Siam Tradition that during the reign of Ramasuen, Ayudhya had extended its claim over the Malay Peninsula (Notes: The Ming Tche's account of Sri Dhammaraja).
-By then the previous ruler of the Angkorian court had already moved to Champapura.
-By launching a campaign against Dai-viet, the Mings gave the king Candabhanu of the Sri Vijaya court the opportunity to free Champapura for themselves.
-According to the history of the Ming, the reign of the new Champa king named Ngo-ta Ngo-che started at 1360 that coincided with the commemoration of King Jaya Simhavarman as king of Nokor Kanta in Cham inscription (Nokor Champa and the Lao Kingdom of Lang-xang: Nokor Prah Kanta: The reign of Jaya Simhavarman).
+By then the previous ruler of the Angkorean court had already moved to Champapura.
+By launching a campaign against Annam, the Ming Emperor Hongwu gave the king Candabhanu of the Sri Vijaya court the opportunity to free Champapura for himself.
+According to the history of the Ming, the reign of the new Champa king named Ngo-ta Ngo-che started at 1360.
+It coincided with the commemoration of King Jaya Simhavarman as king of Nokor Kanta in Cham inscription (Nokor Champa and the Lao Kingdom of Lang-xang: Nokor Prah Kanta: The reign of Jaya Simhavarman).
 At the same time, the establishment of the Lao Kingdom Lang-xang at Luang Prah Bang by a Lao King named Fa Ngom during the reign of king Lampangraja at Angkor (Nokor Champa and the Lao Kingdom of Lang-xang: The establishment of Lan-xang: The attack on Siam Countries).
 The new alliance however still had to face stiff competition from Ayudhya.
 Already becoming a strong contender of the South China Sea, Ayudhya was not in the mood to let Sri Dharmaraja free without fighting.
 In supporting Fa-Ngom's campaign to reestablish Lan-xang, Angkor depleted itself of human resource and succumbed to the attack of Ayudhya.
-To free the Khmer court at Angkor, Suryavamsa had to rely on his son-in-law, Fa Ngom to make extensive attack on northern Siam countries and later on Ayudhya.
+To free the Khmer court at Angkor, Suryavamsa had to rely on his son-in-law Fa Ngom to make extensive attack on northern Siam countries and later on Ayudhya.
 Their joint campaign did not only succeed in freeing Angkor but also restrained Ayudhya from making further interference into Sri Dharmaraja.
-Needless to say, it also allowed the Khmer court to restarted its new sea trade business.
+Needless to say, it also allowed the Khmer court to restart its new sea trade business.
 It was when the Chinese source mentions about the contact of a Khmer ruler with the Ming court that agrees with the Sri Dhammaraja's account of the establishment of a member of King Khale's court at Bejrapuri.
 The contact with the Ming that resulted in the marriage of the Khmer ruler with the latter' s daughter sealed the relationship between the two courts.

 In the tenth month of the year 1403, the Emperor sent the enumeh Yin Ching as envoy to this country, to bring presents of silk woofs with golden flowers, curtains adorned with gold, and other things.